koknat/dif/README.md

 Afterwards, it runs the Linux tools gvimdiff, kompare, or meld on these intermediate files

-'dif' can also be used as part of an automated testing framework, returning 0 for identical, and 1 for mismatch
+'dif' can also be used as part of an automated testing framework against golden files, returning 0 for identical, and 1 for mismatch

 # Solutions